 3. It's better medicine.
 The dose-response curve for Botox is not linear above a certain threshold.
 Beyond the effective dose, more product doesn't make the result "better" — it makes the result "more frozen."

-When you come in for a first-time Botox visit, I dose conservatively and ask you to come back at the two-week mark for a check.
-If something needs more — your glabella didn't soften enough, your forehead is asymmetric — I add at the two-week check at no additional fee.
+When you come in for a first-time Botox visit, I dose conservatively and may ask you to come back at the two-week mark for a check.
+If something needs more — your glabella didn't soften enough, your forehead is asymmetric — I add at the two-week check based on individual results.

+We discuss this in your consultation and decide together.
 Most clients don't need the touch-up.
 Some do.
-The model means we get to the right dose for you specifically, not the right dose for an average face I've never seen before.
+The model means we get to the right dose for you specifically.

 Counter-examples (when higher doses are clinically warranted)